 Conversion of the existing News International Editorial building into social housing as part of the larger St George London Dock development in Tower Hill.

-The Times House project involved the conversion of the existing News International editorial building into residential flats as part of the larger St George London Docks Development, and will provide 70 new affordable homes to the borough.
+The Times House project involved the conversion of the existing News International editorial building into residential flats as part of the larger St George London Docks Development, providing 70 new affordable homes to the borough.

 The five-storey building required major structural alterations to its reinforced concrete frame to suit a new layout.
 We removed the Primary RC stability cores, including partial removal of adjacent floor slabs.